 10. Entreleadership summary: Gives an overview of the range of leadership and entrepreneurial skills and prerequisites needed to grow a successful business organization, many of which are vital for avoiding fatal pitfalls in business.

 11. Shoe Dog summary: This isn’t a book on startups per se, but it shows how tough building a business can be, and acts as a great reminder to keep going when sh*t hits the fan (which it definitely will at some points in your business!)

 BUSINESS GROWTH AND SCALING UP

-2. Scaling Up: Well, the title says it all.
-A book on scaling up your business.[You can also check out these books from the previous list: The E-Myth Revisited, Zero to One, Profit First, The Business Coach, and Shoe Dog]
+4. Clockwork summary: For stressed and overworked entrepreneurs who need to re-design their businesses that will allow it to run like clockwork without them[You can also check out these books from the other lists: The E-Myth Revisited, Zero to One, Profit First, The Business Coach, Good to Great, and Shoe Dog]

 STRATEGY (for various stages of business growth)

 Great strategy is never easy to develop.
 If you can, go through the exercises from a wide range of books below to deepen and widen your strategic insights.